-Note: The above is just to give a basic idea on evaluating satoshi and 1 satoshi = 1 USD is not realistic at all.
+Note: The above is just to give a basic idea on evaluating satoshi.
+1 satoshi = 1 USD is not realistic at all.

 How to calculate the price of a satoshi?
-BTC, Satoshi, USD, EUR
+BTC, USD, EUR

 Bitcoin is mainly traded in USD and EUR.
 But not all altcoins are paired directly with USD and EUR.
 Most altcoins uses Bitcoin as base currency to trade and the price of these altcoins are usually specified in satoshis.
 So whether you are trading Bitcoin or Altcoin you must learn to trade in satoshi prices and for that it is essential that you know the value of Satoshi.

 By looking at the price of Bitcoin you can manually calculate the satoshi value.
 But you must note that the value of Bitcoin is not stable.
 As Bitcoin price keeps changing the value of satoshi also differs.
-Due to high fluctuating rate of Bitcoin and fiat money calculating the price of satoshis or manually converting satoshi to BTC and other currencies can get quite complex.
+Due to high fluctuating rate of Bitcoin and fiat money printers calculating the price of satoshis or manually converting satoshi to BTC and other currencies can be a complex task.

 To calculate the exact amount and to value satoshi precisely we have Satoshi to Bitcoin, USD & EUR converter.
-Not just USD and EUR but it also has other fiat currency pairs which makes the conversion simpler and moreover it gives you accurate conversion rates.
+Not just USD and EUR but it also supports other fiat currency pairs.
+It makes the conversion simpler and moreover it gives you accurate conversion rates.